loda-lang/loda-lang.github.io/list1.markdown

 * [A064761](https://oeis.org/A064761) ([program](/edit/?oeis=64761)): a(n) = 15*n^2.
 * [A064762](https://oeis.org/A064762) ([program](/edit/?oeis=64762)): a(n) = 21*n^2.
 * [A064763](https://oeis.org/A064763) ([program](/edit/?oeis=64763)): a(n) = 28*n^2.
+* [A064766](https://oeis.org/A064766) ([program](/edit/?oeis=64766)): Fill a triangular array by rows by writing numbers 1, then 1 up to 2*3/2, then 1 up to 3*4/2, then 1 up to 4*5/2 and so on from 1 up to the n-th triangular number.
+The final elements of the rows form the sequence.
 * [A064775](https://oeis.org/A064775) ([program](/edit/?oeis=64775)): Card  k<=n, k such that all prime divisors of k are <= sqrt(k)  .
 * [A064778](https://oeis.org/A064778) ([program](/edit/?oeis=64778)): Largest m such that 1..m all divide n!.
 * [A064784](https://oeis.org/A064784) ([program](/edit/?oeis=64784)): Difference between n-th triangular number t(n) and the largest square <= t(n).